 Sex Crimes In Louisiana

-Sex crimes are incredibly serious and may result in long prison sentences, high fines, and the possibility of lifetime registration as a sex offender.
-Registration as a sex offender may require lifelong registration with the sheriff’s department, restrictions on any jobs you may find, and restrictions on where you may live.
+Sex crimes are incredibly serious and may result in long prison sentences, high fines, the possibility of lifetime registration as a sex offender, restrictions on any jobs you may find, and restrictions on where you may live.

 There are multiple kinds of rape in Louisiana.
 Rape is, generally, intercourse without the consent of another.
 The penalties depend on the type and severity of the offense.